sleeptoken/zettelkasten/Remote Thought/Cross-origin resource sharing (CORS).md

 2024-07-25 22:48

 Source: #web #portswigger

-Tags:
 #### The response contains the `Access-Control-Allow-Credentials` header suggesting that it may support CORS.

 Cross-origin resource sharing (CORS) is a browser mechanism which enables controlled access to resources located outside of a given domain.
 It extends and adds flexibility to the same-origin policy (SOP).
 ### Same-origin policy